PratyakshRaj/ML-based-metallicity/README.md

 # 5 Band SDSS photometry
-Here we predict the metellacity of galaxies from photometric data Things done in these projects:
+Here we predict the metellacity of galaxies from photometric data.
 1. extraction of Data using SQL queries from casJobs/sky server
 2. data cleaning,processing and visualising
 3. five types of ML models and hypertuning